Web Application Penetration Testing Methodology

 • Assess the application using the authenticated sessions where applicable

 Our pentesters use extreme caution to minimize impact on the targeted system.
-They may use vulnerability scanning tools such as:

 Manual Web Vulnerability Tests / Exploit Reviews / Microservices